Workflow-Manager-admin/civicsense-platform-349-d380cb41/citizen_authority_frontend_workspace/assets/README-auto-db-repair.md

        USING (auth.uid() = id)
        WITH CHECK (auth.uid() = id);
      ```
-   - **No other table/policy is changed.**
+   - **No other table/policy is changed!**

-5. After running, you should execute these in the SQL editor to verify:
+5. After running, you should verify using SQL:
    ```sql
    SELECT * FROM information_schema.columns WHERE table_name = 'profiles';
    SELECT * FROM pg_policies WHERE tablename = 'profiles';
    ```
-   - Confirm:
+   - You MUST see:
      - `id` = UUID, primary key
      - `email`, `role` = text NOT NULL
-     - Only above upsert policy exists for 'profiles'
+     - **Only ONE upsert policy** as above for 'profiles'

 ---

-**NOTE:**
+**IMPORTANT:**
+- *Run this before ANY RLS policy if profile upsert or RLS configuration fails due to broken schema, triggers, or type errors.*
-- If `id` values were previously TEXT, you must migrate or remove broken rows before this.
+- If `id` values were previously TEXT, migrate or remove broken rows before running this.
-- If this is not performed, you'll see 403/406 errors, "violates row-level security", and upsert failures from the React app.
+- Failure to do so results in persistent 403/406 errors, "violates row-level security", or upsert failures from the React app.
-- See also `assets/upsert_rls_diagnostics.md` for full troubleshooting and verification.
+- See also `assets/upsert_rls_diagnostics.md` for full troubleshooting and verification scripts.

-_Last update: This script is required for all environments to resolve ALL row-level security and schema errors on user profile upserts for CivicSense._
+_Last update: This script is required for all environments to resolve ALL row-level security and schema errors on user profile upserts for CivicSense.
+Always repair schema before fixing RLS policy!_